Lovelli has been freelancing for 10+ years. She's becoming a full-stack freelancer and she'll share with you her key learnings & practices.

 Payoneer has a way to connect all your Amazon stores so that you’ll be able to view all store payments in one place and analyse the data in Excel.
 The store manager feature will generate bank statements from all of your stores.
 You’ll need to prepare your Seller ID and MWS Authorization Token to set this up.
 (Of course, you can use the traditional bank accounts too, but be aware of possible issues such as missing checks, extra fees, and long wait times.)

 Merch by Amazon

 International sellers that have a Merch by Amazon account can benefit from using a Payoneer virtual account.
-To do this, first you will need to be an approved seller.
+First, you will need to be an approved seller.
 Next, you can update your payment and banking information with one of the virtual bank account details provided through Payoneer.
 Let’s say you want to receive your money in the US; you’ll use the details for the US bank account.
 And that’s it.
-Fill in your tax information and provide an EIN or a TIN number if you’d like a tax redemption based on the Amazon’s income tax treaty.
+Fill in your tax information and provide an EIN or a TIN number if you’d like a tax redemption based on Amazon’s income tax treaty.